ckeditor/ckeditor5/docs/framework/contributing/testing-environment.md

 expect( selection ).to.have.attribute( 'linkHref' );
 ```

-When optional `value` is provided, `.attribute` also asserts that the attribute's value is equal to the given `value`.
+When an optional `value` is provided, `.attribute` also asserts that the attribute's value is equal to the given `value`.
 See {@link module:engine/model/documentselection~DocumentSelection#getAttribute getAttribute}.

 ```js
 expect( selection ).to.have.attribute( 'linkHref', 'example.com' );
 ```

-Negations works as well.
+Negations work as well.

 ```js
 expect( selection ).to.not.have.attribute( 'linkHref' );